 New Youth Employment Rules

-The Department of Labor issued new final regulations implementing changes to employment rules for youth.
 The new rules expand protections for youth working in restaurant cooking, roofing, and driving, among other changes.

 "These rules are part of the department's ongoing effort to promote positive, safe work experiences for young workers," said U.S. Secretary of Labor Elaine L. Chao.
 "This follows upon our very successful YouthRules! public awareness campaign launched in May 2002 to educate teens, parents, educators, employers, and the public about federal and state laws regarding young workers."